 Jensen Huang: Betting it all on AI, plus putting some NVIDIA chips into philanthropy

 Jensen Huang, co-founder and CEO of NVIDIA, is one of a handful of people who can realistically tell us where AI will be in the next ten years.
-That’s because NVIDIA, now in the trillion-dollar club, is heavily invested.
-Haung, the company’s CEO since its inception, is the man of the hour, making headlines as he advises world leaders on the new economy, powered by AI.
-This case study dives into Huang’s early life, how NVIDIA happened, his optimism about AI, and how his private wealth is distributed, including his philanthropy arm, The Jen-Hsun & Lori Huang Foundation.
+That’s because NVIDIA, firmly in the trillion-dollar club, is heavily invested.
+Huang, the company’s CEO since its inception, is the man of the hour, making headlines as he advises world leaders on the new economy, powered by AI.
+This case study dives into Huang’s early life, how NVIDIA happened, his optimism about AI, and how his private wealth is distributed, including his philanthropy arm, the Jen-Hsun & Lori Huang Foundation, which has recently expanded its focus to include AI-driven health research.

 Jensen Huang